top of page

 MEET THE TEAM

-Reetika Revathy Subramanian is a journalist and researcher.
-She is pursuing a PhD in multi-disciplinary gender studies as a Gates Cambridge scholar at the University of Cambridge, UK.
+Reetika Revathy Subramanian is a journalist and researcher from Mumbai, India.
+She holds a PhD in Multidisciplinary Gender Studies from University of Cambridge UK.

 ILLUSTRATOR:

 Maitri Dore is an architect and illustrator.
-She is a PhD candidate at the Department of Conservation, University of Gothenburg, Sweden.
+She holds a PhD in cultural heritage conservation from the University of Gothenburg, Sweden.

 MUSIC PRODUCER AND EDITOR: